Underwatering Haworthia

 Symptoms

-- rosette appearing smaller or less plump than usual
+- the rosette appearing smaller in diameter or less full than usual

-- outer leaves noticeably softer than the firm central rosette
+- outer leaves noticeably softer to the touch than the firm central rosette

 Causes